 Learn how to lead projects successfully using the DIRECT project leadership framework—define, investigate, resolve, execute, change, and transition.
-This course provides steps and techniques you can apply to managing and leading projects from concept to reality.

 - Have you noticed how common projects are in companies, government agencies, and non-profits of all sorts?
 These days, it seems like everybody's working on a project all the time, but why?
 Well the answer is that organizations are in a constant state of change, and projects are the way changes get made.
 Whether or not a company can react and respond to changes quickly makes a big difference for their employees, their customers, suppliers, and shareholders.